finn1817/Fredonia-Workplace-Dashboard/README.md

 ## Contributing

-Please open an issue or submit a pull request for bug fixes, new features, or improvements!
+Please feel free to open an issue or submit a pull request for bug fixes, new features, or improvements!

 ---